varunnalam/varunnalam.github.io/_portfolio/dSurgical.md

 ---
 title: "Development of Flexible Robotic Endoscopes for Minimally Invasive Cardiac Surgery"
-excerpt: "Developed the embedded system and controls for a flexible robotic endoscope to be used in cardiac surgery <br/>"
+excerpt: "Developed the embedded system and controls for a flexible robotic endoscope to be used in cardiac surgery <br/>
+<b>Duration: October 2014-July 2015</b>
+<br/>Contribution: Developement of control system and electronics for robotic and hand held endoscope"
 collection: portfolio
 ---
 <br>